ClemBotProject/ClemBot/ClemBot.Docs/docs/EmoteBoards.md

 :::warning
 All data retained by ClemBot for the given emote board will be deleted and cannot be recovered.
+This includes settings, messages/reposted content, and leaderboard entries.
 :::

 #### Aliases